Misaki-ux/converterapp/README.md

 ---

 ## License 📄

-*(Choose a license or state otherwise)*

-This project is licensed under the MIT License - see the `LICENSE` file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

-**OR**

-This project is currently unlicensed.